 That's why it's important to use the following tips to try to save money on energy.
 (That's money that could be used to enhance experiences and drive more revenue.)

 If you're already looking for a way to get started, click on the calculator below.
 It will tell you how a lighting retrofit can save on energy costs.
-Or you can scroll down for our top four ways to save on energy costs.
+Or scroll down for four ways to save on energy costs.

 4 ways to save energy at hotels